hashicorp/vagrant/website/source/docs/disks/usage.html.md

 Note: Virtualbox only allows for up to 30 disks to be attached to a given SATA Controller, and this number includes the primary disk!
 Attempting to configure more than 30 will result in a Vagrant error.

+### Removing Disks

+If you have removed a disk from your Vagrant config and wish for it to be detached from the guest, you will need to `vagrant reload` your guest to apply these changes. **NOTE:** Doing so will also delete the medium from your hard drive.